This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Are The Rank and File Satisfied?

 A new addition to Value Investing for Main Street series is the measurement of employee satisfaction as well as the CEO approval rating.
-Although gathered from non-scientific data derived from the all too biased internet; we feel a snapshot look at employee morale is worth a peek to see if further due diligence is in order.
+Although gathered from non-scientific data derived from the all too biased Internet, we feel a snapshot look at employee morale is worth a peek to see if further due diligence is in order.

-According to Glassdoor, over 14,000 alleged Microsoft present and former employees that submitted online reviews have collectively rated the company 4 out of 5 stars.
+According to Glassdoor, over 14,000 alleged Microsoft present and former employees who submitted online reviews have collectively rated the company 4 out of 5 stars.
 The most cited positive comment was "freedom to maintain work/life balance," which was also a sticking point for "parents of young children."
 The other most mentioned drawback was the "review system is problematic."

 In response, Microsoft allegedly ditched employee reviews in 2015.

-CEO Satya Nadella [Source: Microsoft Corporation]
+CEO Satya Nadella

 Most impressive, based on about 4,500 reviews on Glassdoor, Microsoft employees give CEO Satya Nadella a rare 95% approval rating.
 Anytime a company CEO is respected - or disrespected - by those that work within the same culture as him or her, we take notice.